dnsimple/dnsimple-api-examples/terraform/dns-change-management/README.md

 }
 ```

 You can now create a Pull Request with your changes.
 You will see the **terraform-plan.yml** workflow run and post a comment with the output of `terraform plan`.
-You can now review the changes and approve the Pull Request.
-Merge the Pull Request and you will see the **terraform-apply.yml** workflow run and apply the changes to your DNSimple account.
+Review the changes, and approve the Pull Request.
+Merge the Pull Request, and you will see the **terraform-apply.yml** workflow run and apply the changes to your DNSimple account.
 You can now check your zone on DNSimple to see the changes.

 ---

-## What is next?
+## What's next?

 Extend your DNS management capabilities by exploring the following resources: